Fran Healy (musician): Early life

 Born in Stafford, England, Healy grew up in Glasgow, Scotland, his mother's home town.
 His mother had moved back to Scotland after divorcing her husband.
 Healy has said that both his mother and his grandmother were major influences on him.
 Healy attended Holyrood Secondary School in Glasgow.

-During his childhood, Healy also achieved a Black Belt ranking in Shotokan Karate.
+During his childhood, Healy achieved a Black Belt ranking in Shotokan Karate.

-As a young child at primary school, he was awarded a book of Robert Burns poems and a certificate "For Outstanding Singing Abilities" after singing the old Scottish song "Westering Home" while dressed in a kilt.
+As a young child at primary school, he was awarded a book of Robert Burns poems and a certificate "For Outstanding Singing Abilities" after singing the Scottish song "Westering Home" while dressed in a kilt.
 However, Healy showed no further interest in singing until his teens.
 His obsession with songwriting began to take shape when he got his first guitar in 1986 at the age of 13, having seen Roy Orbison perform his hit "Pretty Woman" on The Last Resort with Jonathan Ross.
 First songs played on the guitar were old rock'n'roll numbers like "Johnny B. Goode" and "Three Steps to Heaven" by Eddie Cochran.
-His first complete song was written about the headmaster of his school, Peter Mullen, entitled "Mr. Mullen Blues", with a sample lyric: "...and there was Pete Mullen, with his pie and beans.
-It was then I smelled it, it filled the room.
-Then some wee bugger lit a match and the whole place went Ka-BOOM...
-Where's your tie boy?
-Pick up that can.
-Get in line girl, do you understand...
-Cause his name is big Pete Mullen...
-And he's a man".
-Healy performed it at the school talent show but failed to move the judges.
-He played in several school bands and played in front of an audience for the first time in 1989 at Holyrood Secondary School when he was in 5th year.